 So you’ve been bitten by the bug.
 You just HAVE to modify your car.
 What are some of the coolest car mods you can do?
+We’re not just talking about new seat covers, window tint, or LED lights kind of cool.
 Well, cool is certainly subjective but I think we can all agree that increasing performance making your car faster is cool.
-But sometimes, small increases in performance can be difficult for your butt dyno to register.
-So, let’s also agree that anything that enhances the driving experience through audible feedback or making your car look better is also cool.
-The coolest though, is actually gaining a measurable, objective benefit in the form of horsepower.
+But sometimes, small increases in the car’s performance can be difficult for your butt dyno to register.
+So, let’s also agree that, as a car enthusiast, anything that enhances the driving experience through audible feedback or making your car look better is also cool.
+The coolest though, isn’t in the car’s interior but, is actually gaining a measurable, objective benefit in the form of horsepower.
 We’ll go over the ways to achieve that too.
 Since the majority of the vehicles supported by COBB are turbocharged we’ll approach this list from a turbo vehicle perspective.
-With all that in mind, let’s marinate on some of the best car modifications you can do.
+With all that in mind, let’s marinate on the best car modifications you can do.

 If you’ve already read the “How to Make Your Car Sound Better” post then you already know.
 But, in case you haven’t, making your car sound better is one of the coolest car mods.
-Enhancing the audible feedback can make the driving experience a lot more fun and will often come with some slight performance gains as a bonus.
+Enhancing the audible feedback can make the driving experience a lot more fun and will often come with some slight performance gains as a bonus for car owners.

 When you hear noise from the engine it comes from air moving in or out.
 This is typically from one of two ends; the intake or the exhaust side.
 Opening up either end with different modifications in an easy way to intensify any drive making it one of the best car modifications.